OysterKing/Final-Year-Project/README.md

 12/11/15:
 Added code to drawscene and drawview to get a grid initialised in the draw tab.
 The function setCanvasBoundaries in drawscene instantiates the grid.

+13/11/15:
+Added code to draw scene and draw mode so that the test button now is checkable and, when checked, shows the position of the mouse in terms of x and y when moved over the grid.